 Praying Mantis (Mantodae)

 Among all the beneficial insects in the garden, I’m fascinated the most by the praying mantis.
 They seem both graceful and deadly, moving with precision and speed that often surprises me.
-I know why this particular beneficial insects has chosen my front porch for his hunting grounds.
+I know why this particular beneficial insect has chosen my front porch for its hunting grounds.
 We have one of the doorbells that glows at night, and it attracts moths.
 By hanging over the doorbell area, he snags many flying insects each night.

 Why Beneficial Insects?